 Both Romany models work on a single ended class A design, this means that you crank it, and it distorts like it should.

 The mere 10W make it the ideal recording amp, no frills, just great tone.

-Should 10W be too loud for the neighbors (it might be!) you can switch these babies down to 2W and even 1/4W, making it possible to always get Output Valve distortion, at any volume.
+Should 10W be too loud for the neighbours (it might be!) you can switch these babies down to 2W and even 1/4W, making it possible to always get output valve distortion, at any volume.

 The Eric Amp

-Using as few knobs as possible and hemp cone speakers this is Dennis and Eric’s way to get to the tone as close as you’d possibly could.
+Using as few knobs as possible and hemp cone speakers this is Dennis and Eric’s way to get to the tone as close as you’d possibly can.

 The amps are built to order only, and there is a waiting list.
 Should you make the investment, make sure you include the extension cab.